ahuggel/SwissRailwayClock/docs/README.md

 The Swiss Railway Clock watchface implements three different architectures for three classes of devices and [Jungle file build instructions] define for each device, which architecture it uses:

-1. Older ("Legacy") devices, which do not support [layers] or have insufficient memory, work with a buffered bitmap and indicators are only updated once a minute in low-power mode.
+1. Older ("Legacy") devices, which do not support [layers] or have insufficient memory, work with a [buffered bitmap] and indicators are only updated once a minute in low-power mode (when the entire screen is redrawn).
 This is the traditional model to implement a watchface with per-second screen updates.

 2. Newer ("Modern") watches with a MIP display and support for [layers] and sufficient memory or a graphics pool (since [Connect IQ 4.0]) use layers.
-This results in more straightforward code and allows refreshing indicators, like the heart rate, more often than once a minute, even in low-power mode (on the background layer).
+This results in more straightforward code and allows refreshing indicators, like the heart rate, more often than once a minute, even in low-power mode (on the background layer, without having to worry about the watch hands).

 Either one of these two concepts, together with a "clipping area", is required in order to stay within Garmin's execution time limits when updating the second hand in low-power mode.
 The [clipping area] is set to the smallest rectangle around the second hand and is used to restrict the rendering window when "deleting" the second hand before redrawing it at its next position.
 On older devices, the buffered bitmap holds a copy of the watchface screen without the second hand, which is used to "delete" the second hand by copying the region defined by the clipping area to the device display.
 The new second hand is then drawn directly on the display.
 On newer devices, a separate layer is used just for the second hand.
-The clipping area is cleared to delete it, before the new second hand is drawn on the second hand layer.
+The clipping area of the second hand layer is cleared to delete it, before the new second hand is drawn on the layer.

-3. The code for watches with an [AMOLED] display draws directly on the device display and just draws the entire watchface screen every second in high-power mode and once a minute in always-on (low-power) mode.
+3. The code for watches with an [AMOLED] display draws directly on the device display and just draws the entire watchface screen from scratch every second in high-power mode and once a minute in always-on (low-power) mode.
 This is the simplest of the three architectures.
-It doesn't have to deal with a second hand in always-on (low-power) mode and thus doesn't require layers or a buffered bitmap.
+It doesn't have to deal with a second hand in always-on (low-power) mode and thus doesn't require layers or a buffered bitmap[^2].

 The code for the different architectures is in the directories ```source-legacy```, ```source-modern``` and ```source-amoled```.
 Besides the actual watchface, each also implements its own version of the global settings class and the on-device menu, which provide slightly different options to cater for the capabilities of each class of devices.